wp-plugins/groups/readme.txt

 5. Now create an example post that only members of the *Green Members* group should be able to see and tick the *green* checkbox under _Access restrictions_.
 6. Create another post for *Red Members* and tick the *red* checkbox for that post.
 7. Assign a test user to any of the above groups, log in as that user and the post will be accessible.

+= Are access restrictions for Custom Post Types supported? =

+Yes.
+Access restrictions can be turned on or off for specific CPTs on the *Groups > Options* page.

+= How can I show groups that users belong to on their profile page in the admin section? =

+Go to *Groups > Options* and enable the option under *User profiles*.

 == Screenshots ==